Where Your Recovery is Our Priority.

 Snapping hip syndrome, also called dancers' hip, is a snapping sensation or popping sound heard in the hip while walking, flexing or extending the limbs.
 This condition can cause discomfort and pain.

-Benefits of Physical Therapy on Spine
+Benefits of PT on Spine

 The spinal column supports the body and provides the structural framework for muscles and bones in the trunk region.